 Executive Order D 2010-006.
 An April 2010 executive order directed state agencies to use EnergyCAP software to track utility bill information for all agency-owned facilities.
-Pursuant to the executive order, the Governor's Energy Office purchased a perpetual licence for the EnergyCAP software for all executive branch agencies.
+Pursuant to the executive order, the Governor's Energy Office purchased a perpetual licence for the EnergyCAP software for all executive branch agencies, except higher education institutions.
 It also provided training to agency personnel on the use of the software.